harrystech/arthur-redshift-etl/README.md

 ## Configuring the ETL (and upstream sources)

-The best approach is probably to have a separate repo that contains the configuration file and all the table design files and transformations.
+The best approach is to have a separate repo for your data warehouse that contains the configuration files and all the table design files and transformations.
 The documentation will in many places assume that you have a "*sibling*" repo so that when within the repo for your local data warehouse (with configuration, credentials, and table designs), you can simply use `../harrys-redshift-etl/` to find